tjangoW/computerSitTimer/misc/old-todos.md

 # Todos/Issue trackers

 - Advanced features (wishes):
+    - [ ] 🚩 converting to enable timed script execution (either this is the base and the other extends from this, or total conversion)
     - Visual
         - [x] icon
         - [ ] tray icon & main icon that changes over time